 How large should a Pinterest image be?
 Buffer’s got you covered – 735px x 1102px.
 These taller pins seem to stand out more, and are therefore shared more often.

 How long should an effective Tweet be?
 Buffer says to limit it to 71 – 100 characters, in order to provide some space for people to comment before sending out a modified tweet (MT).
-Keep hashtags at six characters for maximal impact.
+So keep hashtags at six characters for maximal impact.
 Yes, we all know that people sometimes use hashtags as a bit of wry commentary.
 Tumblr in particular seems to inspire hashtags like #DudeLooksLikeALady (and not just for fans of Aerosmith).
 Excessive hashtagging is one of the characteristics of Instagram.
-But the best length hashtag on Twitter has six characters.
+However, the best length hashtag on Twitter has six characters.